Exonumia: Token coins

 Typically, catalogs of tokens are organized by location, time period, and/or type of item.
 Historically, the need for tokens grew out of the need for currency.
-In America, some tokens legally circulated alongside or instead of currency up until recently.
-Hard Times Tokens and Civil War Tokens each were the size of the contemporary cent.
+In America, some tokens legally circulated alongside or instead of currency.
+Hard Times Tokens and Civil War tokens each were the size of the contemporary cent.
 Afterwards, value based items, such as Good for (amount of money), Good for One Quart of Milk, Good for One Beer, Good for One Ride… and others were specifically linked to commerce of the store or place of issue.

-For clarity, exonumia are numismatic items, other than government coins or paper money, which can be studied or collected.